 I went for years thinking that fruit with savoury food was just plain weird and the thought of adding fruit to a salad almost sounded criminal to me (you know how passionate I am about my salads).
 But, that all changed when I had a strawberry and balsamic salad and since then I have been fully on board the fruit-in-salad-train and now it is mango season, it's time to throw them in your salads.

 Do you want to be kept up to date on delicious and healthy recipes like this Indian Chicken and Mango Salad?
 Please subscribe to the blog mailing list (it takes 30 seconds).
 You will get the new recipes sent straight to your inbox.
 Your email address won't be passed on to anyone and you will never be spammed.
 Click here to sign up.

-There was loads of mangos reduced when I went shopping the other day and never being one to pass up a bargain, I bought them all.
-I had no need for 8 mangos, but that wasn’t going to stop me.
+There was loads of mangoes reduced when I went shopping the other day and never being one to pass up a bargain, I bought them all.
+I had no need for 8 mangoes, but that wasn't going to stop me.
 So after putting them in smoothies and having them for snacks, I thought why not put them in a salad.
 Why have I not done this sooner?
 I have been missing out!